 Photo: Japhet Alvarez The entrepreneur bought the containers for $3576 each and had them relocated to his family’s farm.
 Once the thick metal doors of the containers have been opened, they reveal a bachelor pad with numerous windows and plenty of natural light, as well as a fireplace and a full kitchen.
 “It’s like a giant science experiment so I’m observing and making modifications” he says.
 Containers of Hope: Cool Costa Rican Shipping Container House Only Costs $40,000 « Orta Blu.
 By Bridgette Meinhold filed under: Architecture, Cargotecture, gallery, Sustainable Building Guess how much this house cost?

+$US 40,000.
+Seriously.
+Containers of Hope is the latest project by Benjamin Garcia Saxe and is composed of two 40’ shipping containers set together with a raised mid section and clerestory windows.
+The discarded shipping container home was built for a couple who wanted to live debt free on their property outside of San Jose, Costa Rica.
 You might remember Saxe as the architect who built his mother this gorgeous bamboo retreat with a moon skylight.
 Good and Bad-Re-Building with Shipping Containers.
 Good and Bad-Re-Building with Shipping Containers Shipping, or cargo, containers are probably the most widely used and almost completely ignored structures in the world.
 The majority of the imports countries consume arrive via shipping containers.
 Subsequently, there are literally millions of these containers on ships and in ports around the globe.
 Though it’s becoming an ever increasing trend to repurpose these containers for use as modular building materials, very rarely do you see it being done in a way that is either aesthetically pleasing and/or, in simple terms, ‘makes sense’ for the project itself, i.e. using containers as building elements then applying convoluted and expensive materials and techniques to hide the fact that containers are being used as the structural elements.

 Two shipping containers saddlebag a taller common space that connects local rock outcroppings to the expansive mountain ridge views.
 The containers house sleeping and work functions while the center space provides entry, dining, living and a loft above.
 The loft deck invites easy camping as the platform bed rolls between interior and exterior.
 Shipping container homes.

 It seems crazy to think about now, but there was a time in this country when there were no contractors and pretty much everyone had to build their own home by themselves… from scratch.

 No real estate brokers.
 You just picked a spot and set up shop.
 While those days may be long gone, there are still people who like to take home construction into their own hands, literally, and do so in the most amazing ways.
 This person decided that it was time to build his dream home. thechive He started with four shipping containers, stripping the inside and carefully cutting away certain sections.

 Then a foundation was laid and the containers were stacked on top of one another, forming the bones of the house.
 A few months later, this was the result.
 The whole house gets incredible natural light.